-At Imagination Millwork, our mission is to transform ordinary houses into extraordinary homes.
+At Imagination Millwork, our mission is to transform ordinary houses into homes with extraordinary curb-appeal.

-When Imagination Millwork’s founder, Terri Rutter, was building her own home, she discovered that she was unable to purchase high-quality products that were not only striking in appearance but also required little maintenance, offered easy installation, and provided a green alternative as a socially valuable resource.
+When Imagination Millwork’s founder was building her own home, she discovered that she was unable to purchase high-quality products that were not only striking in appearance but also required little maintenance, offered easy installation, and provided a green alternative as a socially valuable resource.
 As a result, she began working with a local manufacturer who specializes in PVC to create interior and exterior millwork that met her incredibly high standards.
-In 2008, she opened the doors of Imagination Millwork and is proud to be fulfilling her mission of helping others transform their ordinary houses into extraordinary homes.
+In 2008, she opened the doors of Imagination Millwork and is proud to be fulfilling her mission of helping others transform their ordinary houses into homes with extraordinary curb-appeal.

 What is PVC and what are the ADVANTAGES of using it?